fbaru-dev/drawdown-analysis/README.md

-# Drawdown Analysis Framework by Fabio Baruffa — The Quantitative Edge https://fabiobaruffa.com
+# Drawdown Analysis Framework
+## Fabio Baruffa — The Quantitative Edge https://fabiobaruffa.com

 A statistically rigorous framework for analysing drawdown risk as a **distribution problem** rather than a single historical metric.